Mampenda/Multiprogramming/Multi-country.md

-        // Enter critical section for adjusting vaccinated passanger count P(unvaxMutex);                // Lock access to "unvaxCounter" for synchronization unvaxCounter++;               // Increment nr. of un-vaccinated passangers in the zone
+        // Enter critical section for adjusting vaccinated passanger count P(unvaxMutex);                // Lock access to "unvaxCounter" for synchronization

+        // CRITICAL SECTION //
-        // If this is the first passanger in the zone... if (unvaxCounter == 1) {
+        unvaxCounter++;               // Increment nr. of un-vaccinated passangers in the zone if (unvaxCounter == 1) {      // If this is the first passanger in the zone...
             P(doc_checking_zone);     // Lock the zone for vaccinated passangers }
         V(unvaxMutex);                // Release access to "unvaxCounter"